-The Schecter C1 Platinum Electric Guitar is honestly the perfect guitar for metal musicians; the physical appearance of this guitar is the first thing that makes a statement about this instrument, but the aggressive tone and versatility in the metal genre are what make it one of the best semi-affordable guitars to use in the metal genre.
+The Schecter C1 Platinum Electric Guitar is honestly the perfect guitar for extreme metal musicians; the nice physical appearance of this guitar is the first thing that makes a statement about this instrument, but the aggressive tone and versatility in the metal genre are what make it one of the best semi-affordable guitars to use in the metal genre.

 While this is not a budget guitar by any means, the sound that this guitar produces will pay you back double fold.

-When I first picked up the Schecter C1 Platinum Electric guitar, the first thing that I noticed about this instrument as the smooth satin black finish that covers this guitar.
+When I first picked up the Schecter C1 Platinum Electric guitar, the first thing that I noticed about this instrument as the solid smooth satin black finish that covers this guitar.
 While I’ve seen a lot of black electric guitars in my time, the finish on the Schecter C1 really caught my attention because of how smooth and clean it look.

 Usually, when passing around a black guitar, people’s fingerprints get on the finish of the guitar, which gives the appearance of the instrument a bit of dirty appearance.

 However, the entire front, back, and neck are covered in this black satin finish, so there aren’t any places on this guitar where there’s a different finish, which means you don’t have any ‘clean’ spots for your eyes to compare to.